PainterQubits/Unitful.jl/docs/src/temperature.md

 ```

 There is a general mechanism for making units that indicate quantities should unit-convert
 under some affine transformation.
-While the usual use case is for relative temperatures,
+While the usual use case is for relative scale
-nothing in the implementation limits it as such.
-Accordingly, relative temperatures are
+temperatures, nothing in the implementation limits it as such.
+Accordingly, relative scale
-considered to be [`Unitful.AffineQuantity`](@ref) objects with dimensions of temperature.
+temperatures are considered to be [`Unitful.AffineQuantity`](@ref) objects with dimensions
+of temperature.
 The units on "affine quantities" are [`Unitful.AffineUnits`](@ref) objects.

 Making your own affine units typically requires two steps.
 First, define the absolute unit
 using the [`Unitful.@unit`](@ref) macro.
 Second, use the [`Unitful.@affineunit`](@ref) macro